 The firm spent a great deal of time investigating allegations of bribery, torture, assassination and other human rights violations in Equatorial Guinea in preparation for the filing of a civil case in Los Angeles.
 However, the U.S. Attorney’s office has filed that case as a criminal money laundering/forfeiture case that is now pending in the United States District Court for the Central District of California.

-The firm has also been heavily involved in Kiobel v.
+The firm was heavily involved in Kiobel v.
 Royal Dutch Petroleum.
-The United States granted certiorari in October 2011 on the issue of whether corporations can be sued for human rights violations under the Alien tort Statute.
+The United States Supreme Court granted certiorari in October 2011 on the issue of whether corporations can be sued for human rights violations under the Alien Tort Statute.
 After that issue was briefed and argued on February 28, 2012, the Court ordered further briefing on the issue of the extra-territorial application of the Alien Tort Statute.